agoragames/kairos/README.rst

         # Optional.
 The maximum number of intervals to maintain.
 If supplied,
         # will use Redis and Mongo expiration to delete old intervals, else
         # intervals exist in perpetuity.
+If the storage engine doesn't support
+        # expiry, will be used to implement the expire() call.
         steps: 240,

         # Optional.
 Defines the resolution of the data, i.e. the number of